 Look no further than the island of Manhattan for a historical blueprint.
 How does one of the world’s most populous cities fit 1.7 million people inside one 23-square-mile patch of island?
 Well, when it ran out of room to grow outward-it grew upward.
 Inside the space of a football pitch, Plenty’s vertical farms grow crops up 20-foot towers, achieving yields up to 350 times that of the most productive outdoor equivalent.
 Inside, computer vision and monitoring technologies assess the plants, facilitating optimal conditions at all stages of growth.
 Their small footprint and self-sustained environment mean that vertical indoor farms can be placed just about anywhere: right on top of otherwise infertile land, within a stone’s throw of every major city center, and in countries that have formerly had extremely limited access to produce, to name a few.

 This heretofore unheard of growth efficiency is becoming utterly necessary in nations like China, which must feed nearly one-fifth of the world’s population with less than 10 percent of its arable land.
-The ability to cultivate a more diverse crop mix using 99 percent less water than traditional farming is revolutionary for regions limited by water, such as the Middle East.
+The ability to cultivate a more diverse crop mix using a fraction of the water than traditional farming is revolutionary for regions limited by water, such as the Middle East.
 With the potential to stabilize national food security all over the world and decrease demands for imports, indoor farming stands to have a far-reaching impact on international relations as the agricultural sector steadies.